AltaPay/plugin-shopify/wiki.md

     > **Note**
-    > There is a chance that a webhook might be delayed or missed, and due to this, some order reconciliation identifiers might not update.
+    > There is a chance that a webhook might be delayed or missed, and due to this, some order reconciliation identifiers might not update according to app configurations.
     > To overcome this issue, you can register additional webhooks.
-    > To do so, create an additional webhook for each URL and select the event type as `Order update`.
+    > To do so, create an additional webhook for each app URL and select the event type as `Order update`.
     > All other information will remain the same as the `Order creation` webhook.
     >
     > ![Order Update Webhook](/Docs/configuration/order_update_webhook.png)